Car Insurance for Students: Saving 101

 For those of you that don’t have this luxury, fear not.
 There are other ways to lower your premium.
 Just follow these easy steps, and you can get a substantial rate reduction:

-There are insurance companies who offer a discount to drivers who take car accident prevention courses.
+There are insurance companies that offer a discount to drivers who take car accident prevention courses.
 It’s been statistically proven that teens die from car crashes more than anything else.
 Take a little extra time to educate yourself on the hazards of driving, and in addition to becoming a safer driver, you may get a discount.

 Having a higher GPA generally means that you’re a responsible student.
 By extension, it usually means you’re a responsible person.
 So, car insurance companies are willing to give discounts to students who maintain a B average or better in their academics.